akshaychidrawar11/couchbase/README.md

 # couchbase
-This a smaple proejct for performanc eobservation with couchbase multithreaded access
+This a smaple project for performanc eobservation with couchbase multithreaded access